Correction of Decoupled Weight Decay: Scion with corrected weight decay

 With $||\vu_t||^2 = C^2$ and the expression above, at steady state $\mathbb{E}[||\bm{\theta}_t||^2] = \mathbb{E}[||\bm{\theta}_{t-1}|| ^2]$:

 Typically $\eta \ll \alpha \le 1$.
 Ignore $O(\eta^2)$ and $O(\eta^3)$ terms of the denominator and $O(\eta)$ terms of the numerator, we get

-Eq.~\ref{eq:independent_decay} again suggests that weight decay should be set $\propto \gamma^2$ and TUC of the minibatch is better characterized by the effective learning rate $\gamma_\mathrm{eff} \coloneq \gamma \sqrt{\frac{2 - \alpha}{\alpha}}$ instead of the raw learning rate $\gamma$ at steady state.
+Eq.~\ref{eq:independent_decay} again suggests that weight decay should be set $\propto \gamma^2$ and TUC of the minibatch is better characterized by the effective learning rate $\gamma_\mathrm{eff} \coloneq \gamma \sqrt{\frac{2 - \alpha}{\alpha}}$ at steady state\footnote{See Appx.~\ref{appx:momentum_variants} for the case with Nesterov momentum.} as expected.
 Indeed, the optimal effective learning rate $\gamma_\mathrm{eff}$ transfers better across different momentum values than the optimal learning rate $\gamma$ (Fig.~\ref{fig:lr_vs_lr_eff}).
 We can even replace cosine learning rate decay with momentum scheduling for the equivalent $\gamma_\mathrm{eff}$ decay throughout most of the training process (Fig.~\ref{fig:mosch}, Appx.~\ref{appx:mosch}).
 Switching back to the weight decay coefficient $\lambda = \frac{\eta}{\gamma}$, Eq.~\ref{eq:mosch} states that it should be set $\propto \gamma$ for stable weight norm at steady state.